wetransform-os/ProMCDA/README.md

 - the weights are normalized so that their sum is always equal to 1;
 - if all weights are sampled together, MCDA calculations receive N-inputs (N being the number of `num_runs`; if the weights are sampled one at time, MCDA will receive (*n-inputs x num_weights*) inputs;
-- iterations 1,2,3 of the first condition follow;
+- iterations 1,2,3 of the first condition follow.

 If the robustness analysis is selected on the indicators, then:
 - for each indicator, the parameters (e.g., mean and standard deviation) describing the marginal distribution under interest are extracted from the input matrix;